bison--/CyberpunkSaveFileWatcher/README.md

 ## HOW TO

-Download the exe and run it.
+Download the program exe from over here https://github.com/bison--/CyberpunkSaveFileWatcher/releases/tag/v0.0.1 and run it.
 Thats all.

 ![CyberPunk fave file watcher in acrion](CyberpunkWatcherInAction.png)